Cadasta/cadasta-docs/en/03-projects.md

 Once you've drawn your project area to your satisfaction, click the green **Next** button on the right.

+_Note that if your project is a global one, simply click the green **Next** button without drawing any polygons or rectangles._

 #### 4. Provide some general information about the project.

 At this stage, you will be asked to fill out some General Information regarding the project, including:

 * **Project name**

 * **Project privacy preference**, or whether the project will be Public or Private.
-Public projects are viewable by anyone, whereas private projects are only available to your organization.
+Public projects are viewable by anyone, whereas private projects are only available to members of your organization.

 * **Project description**

-* **Project URL**, which must start with _http://_ or _https://_.
+* **Project URL**, which must start with _http://_ or _https://_

-* **Project Questionnaire**.
-This spreadsheet is the basis for your data collection, and should not be heavily changed once your project is created.
-To learn more about how they work and get sample questionnaires, read our section on [custom data collection](XLSForms.md)
+* **Project Questionnaire**, a spreadsheet that serves as the basis for your data collection.
+It should not be heavily changed once your project is created.
+To learn more about how they work and get sample questionnaires, read the section on [custom data collection](XLSForms.md)

 * **Project contacts**, if any.
 These contacts do not have to be project members, but may be people who are important to the project.
 For example, you may be working with an administrator or communications specialist who is not involved with data collection, but who may have integral roles in what you're doing.

-If you're adding a project by navigating from the Project page, you'll also be asked to select the **Project's organization** from a dropdown menu at the top.
+If you're adding a project by navigating from the Project page, you'll also be asked to select the project's organization from a dropdown menu at the top.

 #### 5. Assign Project Member Permissions {#assign-member-permissions}